 “You have done a lot of work on yourself before beginning formal Zen practice,” she said.

-A seven-year Adlerian psychoanalysis, group and individual and alternative groups (weekly meetings of the group without the analyst).
-Two years in an encounter group, three years in a consciousness raising group, all requiring intensive self-examination.
+That work included a seven-year Adlerian psychoanalysis, group and individual, and alternative groups (weekly meetings of the group without the analyst).
+Plus two years in an encounter group, and three years in a consciousness-raising group, all requiring intensive self-examination.
 This was actually great preliminary work for the Zen study of self which I was doing with Jishu.
 That practice continues every day.

 In our schools, we are working all the time to share our understanding of learning with our students, beginning with helping them recognize the diversity of their own learning styles and how to utilize this understanding to achieve their goals.
 We teach and push them to develop an understanding of themselves — the stuff that distracts them from their goals, dislodges them from their paths.
 Our Wellness Curriculum is designed largely around this objective.